jinjunliu/notes/about.md

 ## About me

 A PhD student majoring Atmospheric Sciences.
-I am also a passionate programmer and insterested in the field of data science, especially in the field of machine learning.
+I am also a passionate programmer and insterested in the field of data science, especially in machine learning.

 ## About this site